jdermont/playground-qxdkw4rx/statement.md

 # Introduction

 XOR example is a toy problem, a hello world for introducing neural networks.
 It means you have to build and train the neural network so that given 2 inputs it will output what a XOR function would output (at least close to it).
 This isn't math heavy explanatory tutorial.
-You should have at least a vague idea how do neural network work.
+You should have at least a vague idea how do neural networks work.
 This article is intended to provide building blocks in form of simple python scripts.
 No libraries, no numpy are used to build this simple neural network.
 Beware the style of the python scripts is hackatonish, but I hope more easily understood this way.

 # First script

 This is simple script, an implementation of *this image*.

-Here the neural network is bunch of loosely written variables.
+Here the neural network is just a bunch of loosely written variables.
 It is trained on xor examples for 10000 epochs, using stochastic gradient descent (or minibatch of size 1 if you like), so no matrix transpositions are needed.
 Learning rate is 0.1.

 The
 ```python runnable